EGI-Federation/training-datahub/Exercise_01/README.md

-# Exercise no.01 - Testing oneclient from the “oneclient Docker” container
+# Exercise no.01 - Testing oneclient from the “oneclient" Docker container

 In this exercise we learn how to
 * Use the Docker container with the already installed oneclient (see below `sudo docker run` command).